Province of Manitoba

 2. Replica firearms should be treated the same as real firearms.

-never be used.
+3. Live ammunition should never be used.
 Caution must be taken to ensure live ammunition is not allowed on set, and extra precautions are required to ensure live ammunition is not inadvertently used as props, set decoration or as part of costumes.

-4. Blanks are potentially deadly at close range and should only be handled by the
+4. Blanks are potentially deadly at close range and should only be handled by the Firearms Safety Coordinator and persons knowledgeable about the hazards inherent in firing blanks.

 5. Firearms and replicas are not to be pointed at any persons except during a scene.
 If firearms or replicas are to be pointed at persons during a scene, all persons involved should have the opportunity to inspect the safety of each firearm or replica.
-Any pointing of a firearm at a person must be discussed and approved in advance by the
+Any pointing of a firearm at a person must be discussed and approved in advance by the Firearms Safety Coordinator, the First Assistant Director and all performers involved.

 6. “Horseplay” or unnecessary handling of firearms or replicas should not be allowed.